Mound Builders: Woodland period

 The oldest mound associated with the Woodland period was the mortuary mound and pond complex at the Fort Center site in Glade County, Florida.
 Excavations and dating in 2012 by Thompson and Pluckhahn show that work began around 2600 BCE, seven centuries before the mound-builders in Ohio.

 The Archaic period was followed by the Woodland period (circa 1000 BCE).
 Some well-understood examples are the Adena culture of Ohio, West Virginia, and parts of nearby states.
 The subsequent Hopewell culture built monuments from present-day Illinois to Ohio; it is renowned for its geometric earthworks.
-The Adena and Hopewell were not the only mound-building peoples during this time period.
+The Adena and Hopewell were not the only mound-building peoples during this period.
 Contemporaneous mound-building cultures existed throughout what is now the Eastern United States, stretching as far south as Crystal River in western Florida.
 During this time, in parts of present-day Mississippi, Arkansas, and Louisiana, the Hopewellian Marksville culture degenerated and was succeeded by the Baytown culture.
 Reasons for degeneration include attacks from other tribes or the impact of severe climatic changes undermining agriculture.